Florida Paycheck Calculator Guide

 Florida's Sales and Property Taxes

-While no income tax is the headline, Florida workers and residents do pay other taxes:
+No income tax is the Florida headline — but workers and residents do pay other taxes worth understanding.

-Property Tax: Average effective rate is approximately 0.89% — lower than the national average of 1.07% and dramatically lower than Texas (1.7–2.3%).
-The homestead exemption and Save Our Homes cap keep bills manageable for primary residents.
+Florida's average effective property tax rate is approximately 0.89% — lower than the national average of 1.07% and dramatically lower than Texas (1.7–2.3%) or New Jersey (2.2%).
+The homestead exemption and Save Our Homes cap keep property taxes manageable for primary residents who stay in their homes long-term.

-Vehicle Taxes: Florida charges an annual registration fee based on vehicle weight (approximately $46–$227) and a one-time "discretionary sales surtax" when purchasing a vehicle (varies by county, up to 2.5%).
+Florida charges an annual registration fee based on vehicle weight (approximately $46–$227/year) and a one-time "discretionary sales surtax" when purchasing a vehicle (varies by county, up to 2.5%).

 Tip